librz/how-to-bash/commands/git.md

 }
 ```

 As you can see, tree by itself doesn't use a lot of space either.
-It has an id & reference ids of sub files & sub folders.
+It has an id & reference ids of files & folders under it.

 Finally, files are stored as blobs.
 It's DS can be defined as: